| The Editorial Process

 The authors do have the right to appeal if they have a genuine cause to believe that the editorial board has wrongly rejected the paper.
 If the authors wish to appeal the decision, they should email the editorial office (email: [email protected]) explaining in detail the reason for the appeal.
 The appeals will be acknowledged by the editorial office and will be investigated in an unbiased manner.
 The processing of appeals will be done within 6 – 8 weeks.
 While under appeal, the said manuscript should not be submitted to other journals.
 The final decision rests with the Editor in Chief of the journal.
 Second appeals are not considered.

 Plagiarism includes duplicate publication of the author’s own work, in whole or in part without proper citation or mispresenting other’s ideas, words, and other creative expression as one’s own.
 The Journal follows strict anti-plagiarism policy.
-All manuscripts submitted to Sahel Medical Journal undergoes plagiarism check with commercially available software.
+All manuscripts submitted to International Journal of the Cardiovascular Academy undergoes plagiarism check with commercially available software.
 Based on the extent of plagiarism, authors may be asked to address any minor duplication, or similarity with the previous published work.
 If plagiarism is detected after publication, the Journal will investigate.
 If plagiarism is established, the journal will notify the authors’ institution and funding bodies and will retract the plagiarised article.
 To report plagiarism, contact the journal office (email: [email protected])